Since the old days, trams in St Petersburg have always been an efficient and cheap way to get around the city for most Petersburg residents and

 However, as nearly all trams run slowly and there aren't many routes outside of the city center, you should consider travelling by tramway only if you aren't in a rush, and you are staying not too far from the thoroughfare of Nevsky Prospekt (city center).

-Still thinking of getting around St Petersburg by tram?
-If so, to get started just click on a topic below to fast-track to that section.
+Thinking of taking a tram in St Petersburg?
+If so, learn how to get around the city by tram with our recommendations.
+To get started just click on a topic below to fast-track to that section.

 Remember also that people working on board the trams usually don't speak any other language apart from Russian.
 Also, make sure you have a bunch of coins or small notes to buy your ticket.
 The conductor will not be able to give you change if you pay with big notes.

-The first electric tram-line in St Petersburg was put to use only in the winter of 1895 on the ice of the frozen Neva river from the Palace Embankment, near the famous Winter Palace, today's Hermitage.
+The first electric tram-line in St Petersburg was put to use only in the winter of 1895 on the ice of the frozen Neva river from the Palace Embankment, near the famous Winter Palace, today's Hermitage Museum.

 Since then, the city of St Petersburg gradually started to boast the largest tram network in the world, consisting of about 340 kilometers of unduplicated track in the late 1980s.